ORESoftware/npm-link-up/README.md

 NLU is agnostic regarding mono-repo vs. multi-repo.
 NLU is simply used to link NPM packages on your fs together by way of the respective node_modules folders.
 For example, if you want to store multiple NPM packages in a mono-repo, that's fine, and NLU can be used to link them together for local development.
-In production, npm install would source the dependencies and put the right dependencies in the node_modules folders.

 <br>

-NLU uses `.nlu.json` files, which tells NLU about other local dependencies, and how to link your project/packages up.
+NLU uses `.nlu.json` files, which tells NLU about other local dependencies.

 <br>